aurelia/skeleton-navigation/README.md

 This library is part of the [Aurelia](http://www.aurelia.io/) platform and provides production quality skeletons for people ready to build apps.
 There are various skeleton options available, depending on your platform and tooling choices.

 > To keep up to date on [Aurelia](http://www.aurelia.io/), please visit and subscribe to [the official blog](http://blog.aurelia.io/) and [our email list](http://eepurl.com/ces50j).
 We also invite you to [follow us on twitter](https://twitter.com/aureliaeffect).
-If you have questions, please [join our community on Gitter](https://gitter.im/aurelia/discuss) or use [stack overflow](http://stackoverflow.com/search?q=aurelia).
-Documentation can be found [in our developer hub](http://aurelia.io/hub.html).
+If you have questions look around our [Discourse forums](https://discourse.aurelia.io/), chat in our [community on Gitter](https://gitter.im/aurelia/discuss) or use [stack overflow](http://stackoverflow.com/search?q=aurelia).
+Documentation can be found [in our developer hub](http://aurelia.io/docs).
 If you would like to have deeper insight into our development process, please install the [ZenHub](https://zenhub.io) Chrome or Firefox Extension and visit any of our repository's boards.

 ## Available Skeletons